JCameronCarter/HonorsThesis/README.md

 All files releated to my Honors Thesis: Using Machine Learning to Optimize the Board Game Can't Stop.
-Data is split into 3 seperate zip files.
+All csv files are in the Data folder
+All code and the model is the Code folder